RussTedrake/manipulation/README.md

   - Never worked well for me on mac; at least not on the macbook air.
 It might have been starved of resources.
   - I got things working beautifully on ubuntu, and could push to YouTube at a nice screen quality.
   - The sharing to Zoom, both with the virtual camera and the desktop sharing, resulted in a dramatic loss of resolution.
 To the point where it was unusable.
 Update: Seems to be resolved with version 26.0.2
+- OBS Streaming => youtube for sharing ipad, etc in slides.com as an iframe
+  - important: in streaming settings on youtube, click "stream latency: ultra-low latency".
 - Mmhmm
   - Again, resolution of the screen share with zoom was a bottleneck
 - Zoom (only) on mac